 Just like many of your favorite healthy snacks, oats come straight from the earth.
 Grown in fields and farmed for your enjoyment, Oats are seeds from a type of cereal grain called oat grass.
 Oats can be prepared in many different ways, making them a common source of fiber to get at any time of the day.
 One popular and traditional way to eat oats is making a bowl of oatmeal.
 But (we think,) an even yummier way to get oats is the growing overnight oats trend.
 At the end of the day, both are great foods that can support your health (and happiness!)

 What are the Benefits of Oats?

+There is honestly no denying that oats can be a healthy addition to your diet.
+In fact, they are among the healthiest grains on earth.
 Oats are known for being a nutritious and complex meal that can benefit your health in several ways.
 Some of these benefits include:

 You may or may not know that heart disease is the number one killer in the United States.
 And, you’re probably trying to think of ways to not be afflicted by this unfortunate disease.
 Fortunately, oats are great for your heart!
 They contain a fiber called beta-glucan which is shown to be effective at reducing both total and LDL cholesterol levels.
 The beta-glucan can also increase the excretion of cholesterol-rich bile, which in turn helps circulate levels of cholesterol in the blood.
 Last, oats can help with reducing inflammation in the arteries, reducing risks for heart attacks and strokes.